tegonal/scripts/README.md

 dir_of_tegonal_scripts="$(cd -- "$(dirname -- "${BASH_SOURCE[0]:-$0}")" >/dev/null && pwd 2>/dev/null)/../lib/tegonal-scripts/src"
 source "$dir_of_tegonal_scripts/setup.sh" "$dir_of_tegonal_scripts"

-# updates the version in headers of different files
+# updates the version in headers of different files, hides the sneak-peek banner and
+# toggles sections in README.md for release
-"$dir_of_tegonal_scripts/releasing/update-version-common-steps.sh" -v v0.1.0
+"$dir_of_tegonal_scripts/releasing/update-version-common-steps.sh" --for-release true -v v0.1.0

 # 1. searches for additional occurrences where the version should be replaced via the specified pattern
 # 2. git commit all changes and create a tag for v0.1.0